chartjs/Chart.js/README.md

  - Template interpolator can be changed from default `<%` `%>` to what ever you want
  - New chart - overlay chart - for combing both bar and line charts on the same chart
  - new chart options for pie and dougnut to allow the creation of semi circle (or any size) charts drawn at user defined starting angle ()
- - line and overlay charts can handle sparse dataset, just include null in the dataset where no data is avliable, this can be seen in the samples
+ - line and overlay charts can handle sparse datasets, just include null in the dataset where no data is avaliable, this can be seen in the samples.
+ - line,bar and overlay charts can have the tooltip display finely tuned.
+For each dataset an option called showTooltip can be passed to turn off the displaying off tooltips for that one dataset but not the whole chart

 ## Documentation